pawap90/test-mongoose-inmemory/README.md

 What you need to run this project:
 - Node.js

-(MongoDB is not required because it'll run in memory by the package `mongodb-memory-server`).
+(MongoDB is not required because it'll run in memory, handled by the package `mongodb-memory-server`).

 # Try it out
 ## 1. Install dependencies